 Even Christopher himself gets a bit of the short end of the stick.
 After getting double-crossed, we don’t see Christopher again until Dobbs discovers him at a Muay Thai fight several scenes later.
 This robs the film of not only some much needed time with its main character, but it also shifts the narrative from being focused on his journey.
 Christopher begins to feel a bit like a supporting player in his own story, in fact.
 It also deprives us of any sort of a training sequence or montage.
 Cliché as those are, this is a film that definitely could have used something with that sort of flavor.
 To see him go from streetwise thief to jaded, angry killing machine is a fairly jarring leap.

-Thankfully there’s more than enough worthwhile material here to make this worth watching.
+Thankfully there’s more than enough good material here to make this worth watching.
 As stated earlier, from behind the camera Van Damme tries his damnedest to give this the feel of sweeping adventure story, filled with lush and exotic locations.
 Temples, beaches, underground fighting rings, fancy hotels.
 It’s a nice step up from some of the more drab scenery that tended to dominate his preceding films.
 Likewise, Moore and Remar add some much appreciated color and fun with their performances.
-Moore in particular seems to visibly relish playing such a suave scallywag
+Moore in particular seems to visibly relish playing such a suave scallywag.

 As for the tournament itself, it’s always a fun treat to watch fighters with such disparate styles go up against each other, and Van Damme wisely samples from a wide berth of combatants.
 Sumo, capoeira, kung fu, taekwondo, boxing, Spanish and African styles.
 It’s probably just as diverse as the lineup seen in Bloodsport, but there’s something about the presentation here that makes it feel a bit more considered.
 Maybe it’s the more exotic setting of a Tibetan temple for the fighting arena that does it.
 Regardless, there’s a genuine love, appreciation and respect for fighting of all styles that comes across in the way Van Damme and cinematographer David Gribble shoot the fight scenes.
 It’s not just a showcase for Van Damme’s character and his moves.

 And ultimately that’s what really impresses here.
 This could have easily been a vanity project, something that constantly put Van Damme front and center at every single opportunity.
 And perhaps this is why the brief (but not inconsequential) disappearance of Christopher doesn’t merit harsher criticism.
 Van Damme wanted to make his mark with this film.
 He wanted to come out of the gate with something that felt like it was berthed from classic elements that also spoke to and paid tribute to something he cared deeply about, all while feeling like a film that would be familiar to his fans.
 And for the most part, he accomplished that.
 It certainly has its share of lumps that could have been smoothed out with another pass or two with another writer, but taken as a whole this is an admirable first attempt that shows Van Damme had real passion from behind the camera that would likely only have grown had the film either been more of a success or his immediate career not taken such a downward turn soon after.
 He wouldn’t get back behind the camera until 2010 with Soldiers (aka The Eagle Path, aka Frenchy, aka Full Love).

 Van Dammage Report Statistics For The Quest: